PROFILE

 the New Clean Government Party (Komeito), the

-Japan Communist Party (JCP), the Socialist
+Japan Communist Party (JCP), and the Social

 Japan's judicial system, drawn from customary